 We soon realised that these animals, once unwanted, had so much love to give, that we needed to share it with others.
 Animals have a calming, therapeutic effect.
 In 2004 we established a small voluntary group called Nuzzlets and we welcomed our first visitors from Martin House Children’s Hospice.
 In 2007 we become a charity and have been DEFRA accredited as a countryside classroom and a care farm.

 The Shetlands were so calm with the children in wheelchairs; their heads are just the right height to rest on the children’s laps.
 The hairs on the Shetlands chins tickled the children’s hands and they responded and laughed so much.
 The pygmy goats nuzzled the children’s hands as they were being fed, they loved been fed and going for a walk.
 Stroking the animals encouraged movement and relaxed muscles.

 Children now come from all over Yorkshire, many from towns.
-They are thrilled to feed the hens and collect the eggs and stroke the animals.
+They are thrilled to feed and stroke the animals.

 Everyone benefits, the animals love the attention and the children experience animal therapy.

 Our animal family has grown; everything we do is totally voluntary and is for the love of animals and to help children.

 Activities are tailor made to suit the needs of the children.
 They promote inclusion, encourage independence, build self esteem and confidence.